Practicum FAQ's for Prospective Practica Sites

 All proposals will be assembled into a catalogue and made available to all MPH students.
 Students will contact you to apply for the practicum.

-Students generally will have completed course work in: biostatistics, epidemiology, health promotion, health policy, and environmental and occupational health.
+Generally, students will have completed core required course work in: biostatistics, epidemiology, health promotion, health policy, environmental health, health program planning and evaluation, introduction to ethics and integrity, and ethics and integrity in human research.

 Students normally register in the practicum in the summer of the first year of the MPH program, but may complete it at other times dependent on site availability.